Business Continuity vs Disaster Recovery: What’s the Difference?

-A set of processes, programs, supporting policies, techniques, guidelines, and procedures used to help an organization continue running during a disaster.
-They ensure a firm can continue functioning without downtime, regardless of the adverse circumstances or events.
-Most organizations have their BCP written, kept under “lock and key” and distributed amongst their senior leadership.
-Only certain members of leadership have the authority to initiate the BCP and it is regarded with the utmost seriousness if it is enacted.
+A business continuity plan is a set of processes, programs, supporting policies, techniques, guidelines, and procedures used to help an organization continue running during a disaster.
+They ensure a firm can continue functioning without downtime, regardless of adverse circumstances or events.
+Business continuity planning may include measures such as establishing redundant infrastructure, establishing backup management procedures, and creating guidelines for employee conduct during an adverse event.
+Most organizations have their business continuity plan written, kept under “lock and key,” and distributed amongst their senior leadership.
+Only certain members of leadership have the authority to initiate the business continuity plan, and it is regarded with the utmost seriousness if it is enacted.

-Normally included within a Business Continuity Plan, the elements of a Disaster Recovery Plan include the required steps and enabled technologies for recovering from a disruptive event.
-This can include planning actions for recovering lost data, restoring infrastructure failure or other business technologies.
-Included is a defined listing of all the Disaster Recovery technology that is deployed and the owners of each deployment when applicable.
-This may include off-site replication as well as an on-premise devise to ensure redundancy.
-There are many solutions that also allow for an entire technology environment to be “spun up” in the cloud in the case of an on-site disaster.
+Normally included within a business continuity plan, the elements of a disaster recovery plan include the required steps and enabled technologies for recovering from a disruptive event.
+Disaster recovery commonly focuses on restoring data and IT system functionality immediately following a crisis event like disaster or cyberattack.
+Included in the plan is a list of all disaster recovery technology to be deployed and the owners of each deployment when applicable.
+This may include on-premises as well as off-site replication to ensure redundancy.
+There are many solutions that also allow for an entire technology environment to be “spun up” in the cloud—referred to as failover—in the case of an onsite disaster.

 How Do They Work Together?

-The business continuity plan is all-encompassing with the necessary steps for a business to respond and recover from an unexpected incident or peril.
-The disaster recovery plan is a component of the broader BCP and is the “mitigate” and “recover” portion of the plan.
-To put it simply; business continuity planning provides the blueprint to help you maintain “business as usual” with processes and procedures, while disaster recovery planning focuses on the tools and solutions required for restoring your compromised technology and data.
+The business continuity plan is all-encompassing with the necessary steps for a business to respond to and recover from an unexpected incident or peril.
+The disaster recovery plan is a component of the broader business continuity plan and is the “mitigate” and “recover” portion of the plan.
+To put it simply: business continuity planning provides the blueprint to help you maintain “business as usual” with processes and procedures, while disaster recovery planning focuses on the tools and solutions required for restoring your compromised technology and data.

 Do You Need One, or Both?

-Let’s flip the scenario.
-You have a DR strategy to quickly fix and restore your technology and data, but without a broader BC plan, how will your employees know how to continue to be productive and serve your customers until the fix implemented?
-Without a BC plan, you can’t proactively manage your teams to make sure your organization can maintain service, consistency, and recover in the event of a disaster.
+Now let’s flip the scenario.
+Imagine that you have a disaster recovery strategy in place without a broader business continuity plan.
+In this case, you may have technology deployed that can be used to restore business-critical functions and data.
+But without the context of the business continuity plan, your employees may not know how to continue to be productive and serve your customers until the fix is implemented.
+In a high-stress situation such as a cyber incident or disaster, employees need clear instructions to follow until the situation is resolved.
+Without a business continuity plan, you can’t proactively manage your teams to make sure your organization can maintain critical operations and ultimately recover in the event of a disaster.